hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 handle all possible input cases sufficiently robustly.

-The program being tested could be expecting its input from console(/stdin) or from a file or over a tcp or tls connection.
+The program being tested could be expecting its input from console(/stdin) or from a file or over a tcp (client or server) or tls (server) connection.

 Consists of a library containing the main/core module, as well as additional helper modules if requried, that can be used by other programs.
 Or one could